A MORE EFFICIENT MAGNETIC LOOP ANTENNA

 The parallel conductors in a multiple parallel conductor antenna are individual inductances which exhibit mutual inductance.
 For the antenna shown here K=0.4 N=4.
 In antennas with significantly different parameters than the one presented here, it may be necessary to use a different value for the coefficient, K. The value of K used here will be less than 1 and greater than 1/N for antennas with multiple parallel conductors.
 K is controlled by the spacing between the parallel loops, with wider spacing yielding a higher value for K. Extremely close spacing between the parallel conductors will increase skin effect losses excessively and reduce the maximum usable upper frequency limit for the antenna.
 In all cases, a spacing of 3 times the conductor diameter between centers will be adequate, and opting for three or four parallel conductors will provide a significantly improved value for K and a higher usable upper frequency limit than one or two conductors.
 Since a high value of K in loops with multiple parallel conductors results in a larger loop diameter for a given resonant frequency, the efficiency of the antenna can be enhanced significantly.
 For example; In most cases a four conductor magnetic loop, with one-inch conductors, spaced 3 inches between the conductors, 48 inches wide can be expected to yield an efficiency greater than 90% on the 20 meter band, and nearly 60% on the 40 meter band.

-The approximate value for K can be determined by setting the tuning capacitor on the antenna under test to maximum, and observing the resonant frequency.
-The calculated capacitance is then observed, and K is adjusted for the numeric model until the calculated capacitance is equal to the known maximum capacitance value of the tuning capacitor.
+The approximate value for K can be determined by setting the tuning capacitor on the antenna under test to maximum, and observing the resonant frequency of the antenna.
+The calculated capacitance is then observed, and K is adjusted for the numeric model until the calculated capacitance is equal to the known maximum capacitance value of the tuning capacitor at that frequency.
 Since the distributed capacitance of the antenna is typically small compared to the maximum value of the tuning capacitor, the term can usually be discarded.
-The reader is advised that adjusting the value of K to bring calculated inductance into agreement with the observed results in a value of K that combines an error correction to the calculated inductance along with the coefficient of inductive coupling.
+The reader is advised that adjusting the value of K to bring calculated inductance into agreement with the observed values results in a value of K that combines an error correction to the calculated inductance along with the coefficient of inductive coupling.
 After K has been adjusted, the tuning capacitor can be set to its minimum value, and the resonant frequency observed.
 The calculated capacitance can then be compared to the known minimum capacitance of the tuning capacitor to arrive at an estimate of distributed capacitance in the antenna.

 An important design consideration is that since the equation for radiation resistance has no terms for the diameter of the conductor, it assumes that the conductor is infinitely thin.
 In reality the conductor has little to do with it, as the radiation resistance is determined from the area inside the loop and the impedance of free space.
 Additionally, in a magnetic loop antenna, skin effect and proximity effect tend to cause the RF currents to flow along the inside surface of the loop conductors.
 This means that the calculation of the area for the loop requires that the inside diameter of the loop be used when calculating the area.
 Alternatively stated, radiation resistance in a magnetic loop antenna is defined by the area confined by the loop.